 Reporting

 Actions: shall we need more?
+HS ok!

 Reporting on GEOCRI will be done via progress reports of the Task Teams to co-leads and short summaries of the recent developments, presented to all contributors.
-Also, necessary reporting of the activities and plans – e.g. the implementation and work plan – will be provided to the GEO Secretariat and Program Board, then to the GEO ExCOM and Plenary
+Also, necessary reporting of the activities and plans – e.g. the implementation and work plan – will be provided to the GEO Secretariat and Program Board, then to the GEO ExCOM and Plenary.
+Summaries of GEOCRI activities and achievements will also be provided to the observers and stakeholders to keep them updated on the progress.

 Note: Provide the summary to Future Earth, EC…